bayuik/bayuik/README.md

-# Hi there 👋 , I'm Bayu!
+# Hi there 👋 , I'm Bayuik!
 Currently I am open to any opportunity especially in IT as a Web Developer.

 ### Tools: